-GAVI remained the major funding source contributing (74%) to cover the above mentioned routine line items, UNICEF was the second (13%), donors were the 3rd and the remaining cost covered by government and WHO in 2009.
+GAVI remained the major funding source contributing (71%) to cover the above mentioned routine line items, UNICEF was the second (17%), other donors (WB, CIDA, USAID, JICA etc....) were the 3rd while GOA covered (7%) including co-financing and WHO covered 1% of the routine cost in 2009.